Ouranos-Studios/ouranos-odometer/readme.md

 ## Features

 -   Config to enable support for different HUDs (so far it supports the [asc-hud](https://github.com/ASCENDED-Team/asc-hud))
+-   Config to set frontend update frequency
--   API to add the necessary data to your vehicle Document
+-   API function to add the necessary data to your vehicle Document
+-   API function to add callbacks for frontend milage update

 ## Installation